fit-ctu-discord/honza-botner/README.md

 That helps us in the matter of deciding what emoji we can erase and what is top-notch.
 You can see the stats using `::emotes`.

-#### `::info`
+#### `::bot`

+Using `::bot info`,
-Shows basic info about the bot, mainly a link to this repository and a link to the issue tracker.
+member can see basic info about the bot, mainly a link to this repository and a link to the issue tracker.

 #### Mods' commands

 Besides already shown commands, mods can use a few more commands that help to moderate the server.
 Such commands provide the ability to:

 - **channel** cloning,
 - **member** counting,
-- **message** sending, editing, reacting, and binding reactions to get some roles.
+- **message** sending, editing, reacting, and binding reactions to get some roles,
+- **bot** activity updating.

 ### Discord events features